Working with Teammates

 2. Consolidate

-@claude consolidate all the brainstorm responses into a single table
+@scribe consolidate all the brainstorm responses into a single table

 This produces a deduplicated table with columns for points, idea name, author(s), and summary.